d3/d3-format/README.md

 <a name="precisionRound" href="#precisionRound">#</a> <b>precisionRound</b>(<i>step</i>, <i>max</i>)

 Returns a suggested decimal precision for format types that round to significant digits given the specified numeric *step* and *max* values.
 The *step* represents the minimum absolute difference between values that will be formatted, and the *max* represents the largest absolute value that will be formatted.
+(This assumes that the values to be formatted are also multiples of *step*.)
 For example, given the numbers 0.99, 1.0, and 1.01, the *step* should be 0.01, the *max* should be 1.01, and the suggested precision is 3:

 ```js
 var p = precisionRound(0.01, 1.01),